At Skyservice™, we operate under a single guiding principle of Safety and Service Excellence – Always!

 All aircraft returning to Canada or obtaining maintenance or FBO services are required to be disinfected.

-Skyservice offers Aviation Clean Air bi-polar ionization cleaning, an environmentally friendly, non-ozone disinfecting and clean air service.
+Skyservice offers Aviation Clean Air services for cabin aircraft cleaning; a patented bi-polar ionization cleaning and environmentally friendly and safe clean air solution.

 Additional cleaning, clean air, and decontamination services are also available.